0.0.0.0: 0.0.0.0 day exploit

-In August 2024, researchers from Israeli cybersecurity firm Oligo announced that they had discovered a security flaw was being exploited, in which malicious requests from a target's web browser were allowed to reach any port of the address of their target, allowing the browser (and therefore the remote attacker) to access private resources.
-Depending on what software is configured to be listening, the attackers could exfiltrate internal company information or developer code, or issue any requests to the software's APIs.
+In August 2024, researchers from Israeli cybersecurity firm Oligo announced that they had discovered a security flaw in which malicious requests from a target's web browser were allowed to reach any port of the address of their target, potentially allowing the browser (and therefore the remote attacker) to access private resources.
+Depending on which software is configured to be listening on the target's machine, the attackers could exfiltrate internal company information or developer code, or issue requests to the APIs of various software.